-The new mode is by no means perfect.
+The Sims 4 has a first-person mode.
+It is by no means perfect.
 The image of your sim will get clipped if you look straight down or at other certain angles, but this plays into the charm of The Sims’ infamous glitches.
 You’ll need to use the spacebar hotkey to switch between household members in first person mode, but other than that you can interact with everything as you normally would, except for canceling actions.
 That you can only do in third-person mode.

 You also can’t walk around with the WASD keys.
 It might take a moment to train your brain to point-and-click to walk, but I wish WASD movement was integrated into first-person mode to make it more efficient.
 You have to back out of first person mode any time you want a sim to interact with another sim in another room.
 You can’t control the movement of your sim’s body either, which can make first-person mode nauseating at times, but if you figure out how to control the camera in just the right way, then it’s not so bad.